 What to eat with chicken haleem

-Traditionally haleem is eaten with naan and at dinner parties it is usually supplemented with samosas.
-You can serve it with a small salad if you wish to keep it low carb.
+Traditionally haleem is eaten with naan and at dinner parties, it is usually supplemented with samosas.
+You can serve it with a small salad to keep it low-carb.

-If you liked this recipe then I’m sure you’ll love these:
+If you liked this recipe, then I’m sure you’ll love these other Pakistani favorites:

 If you try this recipe I’d really appreciate you rating it below!
 And let me know in the comments how it worked out for you.
 And if you take a pic, tag me on Instagram @eatdrinkure, I love seeing your creations!